malrase/malrase.github.io/source/_posts/2014-06-26-the-anniversary-question.markdown

   <div class="alt">In San Francisco City Hall</div>
 </div>

 Afterwards, we started the immigration process and I successsfully got a green card.
 As I mentioned previously, it's a little frustrating that the US government only sees us as being married for just under a year.
 My green card is only valid for two years because of this.
 If we'd been married for more than two years, it would have been valid for ten years.
-Obviously, to us, we've been married about four and a half years, so it's a little weird.
+Obviously, to us, we've been married about four and a half years, so it's a little incongruous.

 This, now, is our third anniversary.
 I doubt it will be anything other than a date I have to remember from time to time when filling out immigration paperwork.

 Three anniversaries does give you an excuse for three times as many anniversary dinners, so that's nice.
 Plus I got to marry a guy I love three times (and I'd do it at least three times more!
 Any more than that, though, I'd probably be wondering why we needed all these extra commitment ceremonies).

 The legal stuff, though?
 That's been a headache.
 Most people are surprised when we explain all of the above.
-They don't realise how difficult it's been and how many loopholes we had to jump through.
+They don't realise how difficult it's been and how many loopholes we've had to jump through.

 For us, in our home state, we hope the worst is over.
-But there are many places – countries and states – where things are still difficult.
+But there are many places – countries and states – where things are still inequal for same-sex couples.
 Take the bridge below, the [Arlington Memorial Bridge](http://en.wikipedia.org/wiki/Arlington_Memorial_Bridge).
 We walked along it this winter.
 It crosses between the District of Columbia and the state of Virginia.
 We realised that in DC, [we have full rights as a married couple](http://en.wikipedia.org/wiki/Same-sex_marriage_in_the_District_of_Columbia).
-The state we were walking towards, Virginia, [does not recognise same-sex marriages](http://en.wikipedia.org/wiki/Same-sex_marriage_in_Virginia).
+The state we were walking towards, Virginia, [does not recognise our marriage](http://en.wikipedia.org/wiki/Same-sex_marriage_in_Virginia).
 In the process of walking across that bridge, we were giving up our rights.
 If Hampton needed to go to the hospital and we were in Virginia, we would be treated as strangers (this [actually happens](http://www.nytimes.com/2009/05/19/health/19well.html)).

 <div class="img">
   <img src="http://upload.wikimedia.org/wikipedia/commons/2/25/Arlington_Memorial_Bridge_DC_12_2011_00091.JPG">
-  <div class="alt">Arlington Memorial Bridge (photo credit: Wikipedia)</div>
+  <div class="alt">Arlington Memorial Bridge (photo credit: <a href="http://en.wikipedia.org/wiki/Arlington_Memorial_Bridge#mediaviewer/File:Arlington_Memorial_Bridge_DC_12_2011_00091.JPG">Wikipedia</a>)</div>
 </div>

 In many ways, we have a long journey ahead.